All Episodes

 Yeah, I was.

-But provided he follows through with everything he said, and you know, we don't come to the table six months from now, like he said, with a backdoor deal that cuts out all the enforcement mechanisms.
+But provided he follows through with everything he said, and we don't come to the table six months from now, like he said, with a backdoor deal that cuts out all the enforcement mechanisms.

 Well, it's not even that.

-Uh that's the problem that everybody dealing with Obama has to face.
+That's the problem that everybody dealing with Obama has to face.

-Cass Sunstein is all-time favorite lawyer.
+Cass Sunstein, his all-time favorite lawyer.

-Uh he'll he'll not enforce current law.
+He'll not enforce current law.

-He'll he'll operate outside current law.
+He'll operate outside current law.

-So let's say the Senate comes up with something that is totally satisfactory to Rubio, and they pass it, it passes the House, and Obama signs it.
+So let's say the Senate comes up with something that is totally satisfactory to Rubio, and they pass it.

-Now what happens if Obama just doesn't enforce it?
+And what happens if Obama just doesn't enforce it?

 And that's a genuine possibility, regardless how airtight the legislation is.

-That's just a fact of life given this man is president.
+That's just a fact of life, given this man is president.

-Well, as r as usual, Rush, you're right.
+Well, as usual, Rush, you're right.

-But can you see uh let's get 2014.
+But can you see 2014?

 Let's say that Obama gets even more of his agenda.